siapkerjo/blog/README.md

 # Gaurav Gaur

-These are my thoughts and opinions on technologies, design and practices in software.
+These are my thoughts and opinions on technologies, design and practices in software
 </div>